Andersen Boutique Hotel – Bright and unfussy boutique hotel in cool Vesterbro.

 Andersen Boutique Hotel – Local Transport

 - Walking: Andersen Hotel’s location makes it a great base for exploring the city center and trendy Vesterbro on foot.
-Well placed for exploring Tivoli Gardens (0.3 mile, 7-minute walk), the Meatpacking District (0.3 mile, 6-minute walk), and shopping on Strøget (0.6 mile, 12-minute walk).
+Well placed for exploring Tivoli Gardens (0.3 mile), the Meatpacking District (0.3 mile), and shopping on Strøget (0.6 mile).
 København H train and metro stations are 3 minutes (0.1 mile) away.

 - Subway and Bus: Copenhagen has an excellent public transport network that includes a 24-hour Metro and buses, S-trains, and ferries known as ‘harbor buses’.
 A single ticket covers any combination of these within a time limit (usually 1.5 hours).
 You can download the handy DOT Tickets app to buy mobile tickets or multi-journey City Passes with a few keystrokes.
 The metro station at København H is on the M3 Cityringen, so you can get to most parts of the city easily.
 Bus routes have good coverage too.
 E.g. the 9A runs from the far side of the train station to Christiania and north up the harbor to Refshaleøen, while the 6A runs from a block away to Rosenborg Slot and then northwest to Nørrebro.